blockchain-etl/ethereum-etl/README.md

 ### Public Dataset

-You can query the data that I exported in the public BigQuery dataset https://medium.com/@medvedev1088/ethereum-blockchain-on-google-bigquery-283fb300f579
+You can query the data that's updated daily in the public BigQuery dataset https://medium.com/@medvedev1088/ethereum-blockchain-on-google-bigquery-283fb300f579

-### SQL for Blockchain

-I'm currently working on a SaaS solution for analysts and developers.
-The MVP will have the following:

-- Built on top of AWS, cost efficient
-- Can provide access to raw CSV data if needed
-- Support for internal transactions in the future
-- Support for Bitcoin and other blockchains in the future
-- ERC20 token metrics in the future

-Contact me if you would like to contribute evge.medvedev@gmail.com